MsGh6953/simple-calculator/README.md

 # Simple Calculator 🧮

-This repository contains a basic calculator that performs addition, subtraction, multiplication, and division.
+This repository has a basic calculator that performs addition, subtraction, multiplication, and division.

 ## Code in This Repo
 ```python